VSVR19/Raksha/README.md

 # Raksha<br />
-A technical demonstration to exhibit my proficiency in Andriod Application Development and Google Firestore database. <br />
+A technical demonstration to exhibit my proficiency in Java, Andriod Application Development and Google Firestore database. <br />